jesuslg123/Color-Logs/README.md

-#Color-log
+#Color-logs

 ###Node.js module to get better logs.

-Color-log works as console.log logger on Node.js but with extra data and colors to make easier find the lines on your log files.
+Color-logs works as console.log logger on Node.js but with extra data and colors to make easier find the lines on your log files.

 ## Installation

-  npm install color-log
+  npm install color-logs

 ## Usage
 You can use all of them as console.log(), send just a string, multiple strings or mix strings and objects.

-    var log = require('path/color-log.js')(isLogEnabled, isDebugEnabled, __filename);
+    var log = require('path/color-logs.js')(isLogEnabled, isDebugEnabled, __filename);

     log.Debug(...);
     log.Info(...);